-(a) No ADU or JADU shall be permitted if it is determined that there is not adequate water or sewer service to the property.

-(b) Except as provided in subsection (c), an ADU may be required to have a new or separate utility connection, including a separate sewer lateral, between the ADU and the utility.
+- (a) No ADU or JADU shall be permitted if it is determined that there is not adequate water or sewer service to the property, as determined by the City. - (b) Except as provided in subsection (c), an ADU may be required to have a new or separate utility connection, including a separate sewer lateral, between the ADU and the utility.
 A connection fee or capacity charge may be charged that is proportionate to the size in square feet of the ADU or its drainage fixture unit (DFU) values.
-Separate electric and water meters shall be required for the ADU.

-(c) The following ADUs shall be exempt from any requirement to install a new or separate utility connection and to pay any associated connection or capacity fees or charges:

-(1) Junior accessory dwelling units.

-(2) Standard ADUs converted from interior space, unless the unit is constructed within a new single-family home.
+Separate electric and water meters shall be required for the ADU. - (c) The following ADUs shall be exempt from any requirement to install a new or separate utility connection and to pay any associated connection or capacity fees or charges: - (1) Junior accessory dwelling units. - (2) Standard ADUs converted from interior space, unless the unit is constructed within a new single-family home. - (d) Impact Fees. - (1) No impact fees may be imposed on ADUs that are less than 750 square feet in size.
+For purposes of this section, "impact fees" include the fees specified in Sections 66000 and 66477 of the Government Code, but do not include utility connection fees or capacity charges. - (2) For ADUs that have a floor area of 750 square feet or more, impact fees shall be charged proportionately in relation to the square footage of the primary dwelling unit. - Section 14: Chapter 25.59 Accessory Dwelling Units, Section 25.59.130 Delay of enforcement of building standards, is added as follows:

-Chapter 25.59 Accessory Dwelling Units, Section 25.59.130 Delay of enforcement of building standards, is added as follows:
+Chapter 25.59 ACCESSORY DWELLING UNITS 25.59.130 - Delay of enforcement of building standards.

-25.59.130 Delay of enforcement of building standards.

-(a) Prior to January 1, 2030, the owner of an ADU that was built before January 1, 2020, may submit a written request to the Chief Building Official requesting that correction of any violation of building standards be delayed for five (5) years.
+(a) Prior to January 1, 2030, the owner of an ADU that was built prior to adoption of the ordinance codified in this chapter, may submit a written request to the Chief Building Official requesting that correction of any violation of building standards be delayed for five (5) years.
 For purposes of this section, "building standards" refers to those standards enforced by local agencies under the authority of Section 17960 of the California Health and Safety Code.

-(b) The Chief Building Official will grant the application if the Chief Building Official determines that enforcement of the building standard is not necessary to protect health and safety.
-In making this determination, the Chief Building Official will consult with the Fire Marshal.

-(c) No applications pursuant to this section shall be approved on or after January 1, 2030.
-However, any delay that was approved by the city before January 1, 2030, shall be valid for the full term of the delay that was approved at the time of the approval of the application.

-(d) Until January 1, 2030, any notice to correct a violation of building standard that is issued to the owner of an ADU built before January 1, 2020, shall include a statement that the owner has a right to request a delay in enforcement of the building standard for an ADU pursuant to this section.
+- (b) The Chief Building Official will grant the application if the Chief Building Official determines that enforcement of the building standard is not necessary to protect health and safety.
+In making this determination, the Chief Building Official will consult with the Fire Marshal. - (c) No applications pursuant to this section shall be approved on or after January 1, 2030.
+However, any delay that was approved by the city before January 1, 2030, shall be valid for the full term of the delay that was approved at the time of the approval of the application. - (d) Until January 1, 2030, any notice to correct a violation of building standard that is issued to the owner of an ADU built prior to adoption of the ordinance codified in this chapter, shall include a statement that the owner has a right to request a delay in enforcement of the building standard for an ADU pursuant to this section. - Section 15: Chapter 25.60 Accessory Structures in R-1 and R-2 Districts, Section 25.60.010 Conditional use permit requirements, is amended as follows:

-Chapter 25.60 Accessory Structures in R-1 and R-2 Districts, Section 25.60.010 Conditional use permit requirements, is amended as follows:
+Chapter 25.60 ACCESSORY STRUCTURES IN R-1 AND R-2 DISTRICTS 25.60.010 Conditional use permit requirements.